Storm Reference - Introduction

 storm> inet:whois:rec:fqdn=vertex.link | max :asof

-An unquoted literal and any subsequent CLI argument or operator:
+An unquoted literal and any subsequent argument or operator:

 storm> inet:firstname.lastname@example.org | count